Supreme Smear: Lin Wood Goes Full Q in Bonkers Tweet Telling 800,000-Plus Followers That Chief Justice Roberts Called Trump a ‘Motherf***er’ on a Phone Call

 But Wood’s far-right followers firmly belief that Chief Justice Roberts is compromised and part of the “deep state.”
 This was what Wood was catering to in the Thursday tweets (and he says we are the “propaganda rag”…).

-And countless Wood followers undoubtedly falsely believe as well that there is photo proving that Roberts was on Epstein’s private island.
-Here’s how we know they believe that:
+And countless Wood followers undoubtedly falsely believe as well that there is a photo proving that Roberts was ever on Epstein’s private island.
+There isn’t, but here’s how we know they believe that:

 In any event, Law&Crime reached out to the Supreme Court’s Public Information Office for a response to Wood’s wild tweets.
 We’re going to guess that these attacks are beneath the high court’s comment, but we will update this story if we hear back.